The offer also includes a number of new options for growers to consider as part of the contract:

 Paul Kenward, managing director, British Sugar

-"On top of a compelling price, we have listened to calls for flexibility and growers now have an option to opt-in to the new risk mitigation option we are offering for yield protection, as well as a cash advance option for the 2023 crop.
+"On top of a compelling price, we have listened to calls for flexibility and growers now have an option to opt-in to a cash advance option for the 2023 crop.

 “I am very positive about the future for everyone within this fantastic homegrown industry.
 With UK customers keen to buy from British Sugar, we are really well-placed to partner with growers for the long-term, and I am certain this contract will encourage further investment going forward.
 We have four well-invested factories, a great product and an exciting story to share.
 Our growers are a key part of our business and I hope that this offer provides an incentive for them to continue growing next season and beyond.”